 Work on signature events

 Every year the Jazz Festival provides multiple internship opportunities for our students.
 These internships typically include students in graphic design, communications, marketing, volunteer coordinating and an overall festival director.
-Highly prized, these opportunities give our students the kind of hands-on learning that will make them standouts in their fields.
+Highly prized, these opportunities give our students the kind of learning that will make them standouts in their fields.

 I had the chance to intern with a creative team for an inaugural festival, and because I had the right skill set it led me to a full time job that I love.